beckym223/manual_work/E6_long_edited.md

 wisdom."
 Perhaps that is inevitable in the "marketplace of ideas" as new paradigms are brought forth to replace old ones.
-'To name just one example from another field, con-  sider the pioneering work of Theodore W. Schultz ( 1964), challenging the view that irrational peasants were unre- sponsive to incentives.
-Once his work was accepted, it was no longer possible to maintain low prices for agricultural commodities and believe that there would be little or no output effects.
-4 An example is the line of research, which continued into the 1970's, improving methodology for planning models.
-This research certainly contributed greatly to un- derstanding both the functioning of the economy and also to one aspect of what would be necessary in order for the planning approach to succeed.
-Without those research contributions, it is possible that many would claim that planning failed because it was incorrectly done (rather than, as most would now believe, it was misconceived).

 ### ---Economics-1997-0-04.txt---
 I. Evolution of Theory, Understanding,